An Introduction to Children's Ministry

 2) Recruiting volunteers

 Recruiting volunteers is an ongoing project.
 No matter how many volunteers are found at the beginning of a program, there is usually a need for more.
 This need stems from several causes: 1) Some volunteers are not committed to the ministry.
 2) Some burn out.
 3) Some move, become sick or become otherwise unable to help.
 4) Some are asked to serve in other ministries instead.
-5) New volunteers are necessary because of new projects.
+5) New volunteers are necessary because of new projects or growth in numbers.

 Screening process: The director must carefully screen volunteers.
 This screening process needs to include the following: